Annual Chodak Award

 Dr. Laurence Klotz, MD, 2022 Recipient of Chodak Award

 On May 6, 2022, Active Surveillance Patients International (ASPI), a non-profit patient-run advocacy organization, presented its first Annual Chodak Award to Dr. Laurence Klotz, University of Toronto professor and researcher and Chairman of the World Uro-Oncology Federation.
-Recognized as an expert in the global Prostate Cancer community, Klotz, in the late 1990s, conceived of and developed the strategic management approach of Active Surveillance (AS) for men diagnosed with low and favorable intermediate-grade prostate cancer.
+Recognized as an expert in the global Prostate Cancer community, Klotz, in the late 1990s, conceived of, named and developed the strategic management approach of Active Surveillance (AS) for men diagnosed with low and favorable intermediate-grade prostate cancer.

 This award was presented in a virtual ceremony in honor of the late Dr. Gerald Chodak, Klotz’s mentor, whose inspiration led Klotz to propel AS into a burgeoning AS global movement.
 Dr. Chodak, who passed away in 2019, was a urology professor at the University of Chicago and initiated the idea of conservative treatment of patients with low-risk prostate cancer in 1994 in the New England Journal of Medicine.
 Chodak, a true pioneer facing pushback from some experts, was the first medical advisor to ASPI and the co-founder of the UsToo support group for patients with prostate cancer thirty years ago.